Mega-Gorilla/USE-IT/examples/apps/msg-use/README.md

 AI-powered message scheduler using browser agents and Gemini.
 Schedule personalized messages in natural language and let AI compose them intelligently.

 [!WARNING]
-This demo requires browser-use v0.7.7+.
+This demo requires USE IT v0.7.7+.

 https://browser-use.github.io/media/demos/msg_use.mp4